wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A style of programming that focuses on *what* the code should be doing, step by step, every loop.
 See `imperative programming <https://en.wikipedia.org/wiki/Imperative_programming>`__ on Wikipedia for more info.

    IMU
-      Inertial Measurement Unit, a sensor that combines both an :term:`accelerometer` and a :term:`gyroscope` into a single sensor.
+      Inertial Measurement Unit - a sensor that combines both an :term:`accelerometer` and a :term:`gyroscope` into a single sensor.

    Java
-      One of the three officially supported programming languages.
+      One of the four officially supported programming languages.

    JSON
-      JavaScript Object Notation.
-A standardized way of organizing data into named values.
+      JavaScript Object Notation - A standardized way of organizing data into named values.
 The organized data can be easily :term:`serialized`.
 While the original usage was in Javascript, it can be used and interested by most modern programming languages.
 See `JSON <https://en.wikipedia.org/wiki/JSON>`__ on Wikipedia for more info.

    KOP
-      Kit of Parts, the collection of items listed on the Kickoff Kit checklists, distributed to the team via FIRST Choice, or paid for completely (except shipping) with a Product Donation Voucher (PDV).
+      Kit of Parts - the collection of items listed on the Kickoff Kit checklists, distributed to the team via FIRST Choice, or paid for completely (except shipping) with a Product Donation Voucher (PDV).

    KOP chassis
       The KOP contains a drive base (chassis) distributed to every team (that did not opt out) as part of the :term:`KOP`.
 For the 2023 season, the KOP chassis is the `AM14U5 <https://www.andymark.com/products/am14u5-6-wheel-drop-center-robot-drive-base-first-kit-of-parts-chassis>`__.

    LabVIEW
-      One of the three officially supported programming languages.
+      One of the four officially supported programming languages.

    NetworkTables
       A publish-subscribe messaging system to communicate data between programs.